-The Earth contains volatiles such as water and CO_2 so the initial material which accreted to form the Earth evidently condensed down to temperatures of about 100° C. Since metallic iron condenses early in the sequence, there may be some differentiation of the planet going on during accretion while material is still condensing.
-There used to be a big argument about whether accretion was homogeneous or heterogeneous.
-In homogeneous accretion, a fairly uniform planet is envisaged with subsequent separation of the core.
-In heterogeneous accretion, a substantial iron core is thought to develop before later accretion of the mantle.
-These different hypotheses were developed when it was thought that accretion would favor one dominant body much larger than any others.
-While late impacts might be large, they would not substantially melt the Earth.
+Earth.
 This idea is now thought to be wrong.
 Computer simulations indicate that many large bodies are produced and, indeed, it is now thought that the origin of the Moon was caused by impact with a Mars-sized object.
 Such an impact probably would melt the whole mantle.
 It therefore seems that large impacts during accretion would promote differentiation of the planet during accretion and no catastrophic core formation event occurred.
 (Note that the decay of short-lived radioisotopes can also cause substantial heating).
 This theory implies that most of the Earth was at least partially molten after completion of the accretion process.
-We can use radioactive clocks to estimate the age of the solar system by looking at meteorites which all seem to have formed at about the same time, ~4.56 Ga ago.
-We suppose that the Earth formed at about the same time (although the oldest surviving crustal rock is only about 4.1Byr) because the accretion process is quite rapid and probably takes only a few hundred thousand years to complete.

-1.5 Impact origin for Moon.
-Several theories for the origin of the Moon have been proposed though until recently none has been capable of explaining all the observed features of the Moon- Earth system.
-The major features to be modelled are summarized in the following list.
+5. Impact origin for Moon

+Several theories for the origin of the Moon have been proposed though until recently none has been capable of explaining all the observed features of the Moon-Earth system.
+The major features to be modeled are summarized in the following list.